“Husbands, love your wives and do not be bitter toward them.”

 Psalm 64:3 uses the word “bitter” for cruel or biting words.
 It is used of the misery of forsaking God (Jer.
 2:19) and of a life of sin (Jer.
 4:18).

-II Samuel 17:8 uses “bitterness” for the fierceness of disposition.
+2 Samuel 17:8 uses “bitterness” for the fierceness of disposition.
 It is used of the Chaldeans “that bitter and hasty nation” (Habakkuk 1:6).
 This nation was ready to take offense and act with impetuous fury (Compare Judges 18:25).
 Deuteronomy 32:32 uses bitterness of the moral depravity of the corrupt Canaanites.
 Isaiah uses this term of the subversion of the distinction between right and wrong as putting “bitter for sweet, and sweet for bitter” (Isaiah 5:20).

 The husband’s role is to love his wife in a way that is free from attitudinal sins.

 How sad that we treat those closest to us with the greatest harshness.
 God has not called the husband to dominate the wife.
 God created Eve out of Adam’s side (Gen. 2:18).
-God did not take the woman from man’s feet to be trampled upon; nor did he take the woman from his head so that she might dominate him; he took her from his side to be his partner.
+God did not take the woman from man’s feet to be trampled upon, nor did he take the woman from his head so that she might dominate him; he took her from his side to be his partner.

 Resentment is a serious handicap in the function of marriage.
 This will cause great unhappiness in the wife.
-Her unhappiness in turn will cause more unhappiness in the husband.
+Her unhappiness, in turn, will cause more unhappiness in the husband.
 These are two reactions reacting against each other.
 There will be misery as long as they live if they do not address the attitude of bitterness.